nuwainfo/ffl/README.md

   ffl https://53969.852.fastfilelink.com/MZoWzhPl -o myfile.bin --resume
   ```

----

-## 5. ☁️ Upload and share via server (licensed feature)
+### 5. ☁️ Upload and share via server (licensed feature)

-If both sides cannot be online at the same time, you can upload once and share a server-hosted link.
+If you can't keep your device online or both sides cannot be online at the same time, you can upload once and share a server-hosted link.

 ```bash
 ffl myfile.zip --upload "1 day"